Notavatarkorra/notavatarkorra.github.io/skoo.md

 - solution b: offer grants or incentives for companies that source materials and services from US based businesses.
 - solution c: create Job training programs that match local skills to business needs

-6. Tarrifs
+1. College is too expensive
+- Centralized source for courses that are taught by college
-7. Local government not well taught in schools
+1. Local government not well taught in schools

 EMPATHIZE - IN THEIR SHOES